mkiol/Snipek/README.md

 # Snipek

-Remote microphone and speaker for Snips voice assistant system on Sailfish OS
+Voice assistant for Sailfish OS based on Snips software

 ## Description

-Snipek is a [Sailfish OS](https://sailfishos.org/) app that provides remote microphone and speaker capability for [Snips voice assistant system](https://snips.ai/).
+Snipek is a [Sailfish OS](https://sailfishos.org/) app that provides remote microphone and speaker capability for [Snips voice system](https://snips.ai/).

-Snips is a voice assistant system that doesn’t require external cloud service.
+Snips is a voice platform that doesn’t require external cloud service.
 All processing (including voice) is entirely done locally, on a device where Snips is installed.
 To make Snipek app works you have to separately install Snips on your Sailfish OS phone or on any another device in your local network.